chords beginner theory

 Is sus2 the same as add9?

 Not exactly.
-An add9 chord keeps the 3rd AND adds the 9th (which is the 2nd an octave up).
-Sus2 removes the 3rd and replaces it with the 2nd.
-Sus2 is neither major nor minor; add9 is clearly major.
+An add9 chord keeps the 3rd and adds the 9th (which is the 2nd an octave up).
+A sus2 removes the 3rd and replaces it with the 2nd.
+That means a sus2 is harmonically ambiguous, while an add9 still sounds major or minor depending on which 3rd it keeps.

 Are sus2 chords beginner-friendly?